Logan Ridge Finance (LRFC) and Its Competitors Head-To-Head Review

-Logan Ridge Finance (NASDAQ: LRFC) is one of 42 public companies in the “Investors, not elsewhere classified” industry, but how does it compare to its competitors?
-We will compare Logan Ridge Finance to related companies based on the strength of its analyst recommendations, dividends, institutional ownership, valuation, risk, profitability and earnings.
+Logan Ridge Finance (NASDAQ: LRFC) is one of 42 public companies in the “Investors, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
+We will compare Logan Ridge Finance to similar companies based on the strength of its analyst recommendations, risk, profitability, institutional ownership, dividends, valuation and earnings.

 Profitability